Navideck/gesturedeck_sdk_flutter/README.md

 GesturedeckMedia.reverseHorizontalSwipes = true;
 ```

-To display GesturedeckMedia UI when pressing volume buttons in android, replace `class MainActivity : FlutterActivity()` with `class MainActivity : GesturedeckFlutterActivity()` in native android
+To display GesturedeckMedia UI when pressing volume buttons in Android, replace `class MainActivity : FlutterActivity()` with `class MainActivity : GesturedeckFlutterActivity()` in native Android.

 #### iOS only
 When using the default gesture actions you need to add the `NSAppleMusicUsageDescription` key in your project's `Info` tab with a value explaining why you need this permission (e.g. `"Control music playback"`).